 The final model in the 500-series range is the RX 590.
 This has the same 2304 stream processors and 8GB of memory as the RX 580 but runs at a higher clock speed and so delivers better performance, making a good choice for gaming on at 1440p.

-The Vega56 is another AMD graphics card based on an older architecture, codename Vega.
-This card employs 3584 stream processors and 8GB of memory to deliver smooth frame rates on a 1440p monitor.
+The Radeon RX 5500 XT is a mid-range gaming graphics card based on the 7nm RDNA architecture.
+Featuring 2,304 stream processors and 6GB of GDDR6 memory providing silky smooth frame rates for gaming on a 1440p monitor.

 Radeon RX 5700